nio-blocks/allen_bradley_tags/README.md

 ReadTag
 =======
-Read tags from an Allen-Bradley ControlLogix PLC.
+Read tags from an Allen-Bradley ControlLogix or CompactLogix PLC.

 Properties
 ----------